-On December 3rd, 2020, after receiving an echocardiogram it was determined that I have a Patent Foramen Ovale (PFO) – a hole in my heart that didn’t close the way it should after birth.
-It is a small opening between the two upper chambers of the heart, the right, and the left atrium.
+On December 3rd, 2020, after receiving an echocardiogram to make sure my heart was dialed in for Everest, it was determined that I have a Patent Foramen Ovale (PFO), a hole in my heart that didn’t close the way it should after birth.
+A PFO is a small opening between the two upper chambers of the heart, the right, and the left atrium.
 Normally, a thin membranous wall made up of two connecting flaps separates these chambers.
 No blood can flow between them.
 If a PFO exists like in my case, a little blood can flow between the atria through the flaps.
 This flow is not normal and is called a shunt.
 A shunt is an abnormal communication between the right and left sides of the heart allowing blood to flow directly from one circulatory system to the other.
 A right-to-left shunt allows deoxygenated blood to bypass the lungs and return to the body.
 Factor in the deoxygenated environment like on a mountain and it’s not a good situation.

 After consulting with a PFO specialist I was given two options; quit climbing or get a procedure done to repair the hole in my heart.
-I have opted to move forward with the procedure.
+Without hesitation, I have opted to move forward with the closure procedure.
+I know many of you will never understand why climbing Everest is so important to me, or why I would even consider getting a preventive procedure done just to climb some mountain.
+The thing is, this isn’t just some mountain to me.
+The dedication to this ultimate goal over the last several years has turned my life around and has given me a sense of purpose.
+A mountain that can kill you, has ironically saved my life before I have even stepped foot on its slopes.
+To me, that’s worth the effort of all of this.
 In the next few weeks, I will first receive a Transesophageal Echocardiogram which is a probe containing an ultrasound transducer at its tip.
 It will be passed into my esophagus to get a better look at the size of the hole before it is closed up.

 Next will be the actual procedure itself.
-There is no set date on when this will be done, but hopefully soon after the Transesophageal Echocardiogram.
+This will be done in early March.
 The procedure involves a catheter with a closure device which will be inserted through my leg vein up to my heart, where the device is left to close up the flap.
 Recovery time isn’t too lengthy, but using my doctor’s best judgment along with my own I have decided to pull the plug on an Everest 2021 expedition and instead will be looking forward toward 2022.
 It is disappointing, to say the least, but it makes the most sense to hold off.
 I would say it breaks my heart, but my heart is already broken “ha ha ha” (trying to keep it light.)

 A fellow climber from Chicago and someone I look up to told me “setbacks are a part of any good adventure.”
 I couldn’t agree more.
 Cross out 2021 on those Everest T-Shirts with a permanent marker and let’s roll in 2022!
 Upward, and forever upward!

-I am currently training to climb Mount Everest via the South Col route in April 2022 to raise money for children at SOS Children’s Village Sanothimi, Nepal.
+After recovery, I will resume training to climb Mount Everest via the South Col route in April 2022 to raise money for children at SOS Children’s Village Sanothimi, Nepal.

 See you at the top (eventually)!